lambdalainen/floor-renovation/README.md

 ## Levelling the floor

-Pour the levelling compound evenly and use a trowel to spread it evenly.
+Pour the levelling compound evenly and use a large trowel to spread it evenly.

 ![Trowel](img/9_trowel.jpg)